MBS9/extension/README.md

 # Autism Friendly Web

-This extension removes unecessary styling that may be disturbing for people with Autism.
+This extension removes website styling that may be disturbing for people with Autism.

 >[!IMPORTANT]
 > We have completed reaserch to understand the usefulness of this extension.
 [This can be viewed online](https://1drv.ms/w/s!AoyIAL2psFN2xBGHxgMyj4fklXik?e=9lJqQg).